roddhjav/apparmor.d/docs/install.md

     Do **not** expect this project to work correctly on your desktop if your Desktop Environment (DE) and Display Manager (DM) are not supported.
 Your DE/DM might not load, and that would be a **feature**.

 Due to the development stage of this project, the default package configuration installs all profiles in **complain** mode.
-The recommended installation workflow is as-follow:
+The recommended installation workflow is as follows:

 1. **[Configure AppArmor](#configure-apparmor)** AppArmor for *apparmor.d*.
 1. **[Install](#installation)** *apparmor.d* in the (default) complain mode.